-Like a residential mortgage, commercial property mortgage rates and terms are based on multiple criteria.
+Commercial property mortgage loan rates and terms are based on multiple criteria.
 Your creditworthiness, the principal size and term, the economic climate and other factors can affect quoted interest rates.
 Let’s look at what lenders want and how it applies to your situation to help you obtain optimal financing terms.

-To consider being approved for a bank or government-backed financing program, you’ll need a convincing credit score.
-Keep in mind, a “good” credit score is at least 670 on the FICO scale and a “fair” score ranges from 580-669, according to Experian.
-That said, it’s possible for other lenders to work with you if you have a low score, but the commercial building loan rates will get considerably higher.
+To be approved for a bank or government-backed financing program, you’ll need a good credit score.
+Keep in mind, a “good” credit score is at least 670 on the FICO scale, and a “fair” score ranges from 580-669, according to Experian.
+That said, other lenders can work with you if you have a low score, but the commercial building loan rates will get considerably higher.

 If you’re worried about being denied financing or given high commercial property interest rates, make an effort to raise your credit score before applying for a commercial real estate loan.

-The initial principal amount and length of your repayment term are key to determining your commercial real estate loan interest rate.
+Your repayment term’s initial principal amount and length are considered when determining your commercial real estate loan interest rate.
 In general, longer-term commercial loans will have lower interest rates, while shorter-term commercial loans will have higher interest rates.

-Additionally, the more creditworthy you are as a borrower, the more likely it is to get a longer repayment period.
-Also, those who qualify for larger principal amounts may be approved for lower interest rates.
+Additionally, the more creditworthy you are as a borrower, the more likely you’ll be approved for a more extended repayment period.
+Also, those who qualify for more significant principal amounts may be approved for lower interest rates.

 Most lower-value, short-term options are offered to less-qualified borrowers.
 Because the lender is taking on more risk in those situations, they’ll charge higher commercial real estate loan rates.
-A short-term loan can carry rates starting at 10%, for example — as they do at Fast Capital 360 — or higher, in some cases.
+A short-term loan can carry rates starting at 10% or higher in some cases.

 A lender offering a 75% LTV is willing to finance three-quarters of the total value of the building you’re buying.
-That means if you want to purchase a $400,000 property, they’ll cover $300,000.
-You’d have to put down $100,000 as a down payment to match the purchase price.
+That means if you want to purchase a $400,000 property, they’ll lend you $300,000.

 LTV is used to determine how risky the investment is for the lender.
 A higher ratio means the lender has more invested in the property, thus increasing their risk in the case of default.
-Providing a higher down payment will mitigate this risk and lead to lower commercial real estate loan rates.
+A higher down payment will mitigate this risk and may lead to lower commercial real estate loan rates.